Building Language for Literacy and Core Knowledge

 The students in the study come from low-income families with various ethnic and language backgrounds in Maryland.
 The research team randomly assigned schools to one of the curricula and levels of support.
 The evaluation will produce findings about the efficacy of the three curricula and the different levels of implementation for student learning.
 It will also provide data about how well specific kinds of students learn in the various conditions.

 Ramey, S.L., and Ramey, C.T.
 (2007).
 Establishing a Science of Professional Development for Early Education Programs: The Knowledge Application Information Systems (KAIS) Theory of Professional Development.
 In L.M.
-Justice and C. Vukelich (Eds.)
-Achieving excellence in preschool language and literacy instruction. (pp. 41–63) New York, NY: Guilford Press.
+Justice, and C. Vukelich (Eds.), Achieving Excellence in Preschool Language and Literacy instruction (pp. 41–63).
+New York: Guilford Press.

 Ramey, S.L., Ramey, C.T., and Lanzi, R.G.
 (2004).
 The Transition to School: Building on Preschool Foundations and Preparing for Lifelong Learning.
 In E. Zigler, and S.J.
 Styfco (Eds.), The Head Start Debates (pp. 397–413).
 Baltimore: Paul H. Brookes.

 Ramey, S.L., Crowell, N.A., Ramey, C.T., Grace, C., Timraz, N., and Davis, L.E.
 (2011).
 The Dosage of Professional Development for Early Childhood Professionals: How the Amount and Density of Professional Development may Influence its Effectiveness.
 Advances in Early Education and Day Care, 15: 11–32.